huggingface/huggingface_hub/docs/hub/tutorial-add-library.md

 ## Set up the Inference API

-One of the advantages of integrating the Hub in your library is that your models will be powered by our Inference API.
+Models uploaded to the Hub through your library are powered by our Inference API.
 The Inference API enables faster inference speeds compared to other out-of-the-box solutions.

 All third-party libraries are Dockerized so you can install the dependencies you'll need for your library to work correctly.
 Add your library to the existing Docker images by navigating to the [Docker images folder](https://github.com/huggingface/huggingface_hub/tree/main/api-inference-community/docker_images).